jenpetsmit/eutilities/eutils/elink.md

 ### ELink Command Mode Options

 ELink offers the option to write commands in the API ELink query.
 Include one of the following listed in Table 2.
+Click the parameter name to jump to detailed information.

 **Table 2.
 ELink Command Mode Options**
  |  Required Parameter | Common Name | Brief Description |